Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Eliminating child, forced, and bonded labor in global supply chains, particularly in the rug and home textile industries.

-Requirements: Producers must adhere to the GoodWeave Standard, which prohibits child labor, forced or bonded labor, and mandates documented and verifiable working conditions.
+What are the Requirements: Producers must adhere to the GoodWeave Standard, which prohibits child labor, forced or bonded labor, and mandates documented and verifiable working conditions.
 Compliance is verified through independent, unannounced inspections of all production facilities, including outsourced and home-based worksites.

-Description: GoodWeave is a nonprofit organization founded in 1994 by Nobel laureate Kailash Satyarthi, dedicated to ending child labor in global supply chains.
+What does it mean: GoodWeave is a nonprofit organization founded in 1994 by Nobel laureate Kailash Satyarthi, dedicated to ending child labor in global supply chains.
 The GoodWeave label assures consumers that certified products are made without child, forced, or bonded labor, and supports educational and social programs in producer communities.

 Link: GoodWeave